 Skip to content

 CAUTION: This site hosts draft documentation for the next release.
-For published content of the latest release, visit www.eclipse.org/openj9/docs
+For published content of the latest release, visit eclipse.dev/openj9/docs

 Signal handling

-Signals used by the Eclipse OpenJ9™ VM include the following types:
+Signals that are used by the Eclipse OpenJ9™ VM include the following types:

 • Exceptions (Exc): Raised synchronously by the operating system whenever an unrecoverable condition occurs (not applicable on Windows™ systems).